 To comply with the decision in Watts v.
 Hadden, 651 F.2d 1354 (10th Cir.
 1981), the Bureau of Prisons has issued regulations governing programs for offenders sentenced under the Youth Corrections Act.
-47 Fed.
-Reg.
-31,248 (1982) (to be codified at 28 C.F.R. §§ 524.20-30).
+28 C.F.R. §§ 524.20-.30 (1984).
 Because of the "treatment" requirement of the act, participation in self-improvement programs is required of Youth Corrections Act offenders rather than optional, as is generally the case for offenders sentenced under the adult authority.
 A "program plan" is developed for each inmate, and failure to comply with it provides a basis for disciplinary action.
 The programs available to inmates in Youth Corrections Act institutions do not differ materially from those available to inmates elsewhere.
-Thus, the distinguishing features of these institutions are that their population includes only inmates sentenced under the act and that program participation is mandatory.

 There are a variety of circumstances in which an offender may be subject to a sentence under the Youth Corrections Act and also to a concurrent or consecutive sentence under other authority, either state or federal.
-In one such circumstance-where an offender sentenced under the Youth Corrections Act is subsequently sentenced on another federal conviction to a consecutive term as an adult-the judge imposing the subsequent sentence should indicate whether or not the Bureau of Prisons is to continue to handle the offender in accordance with the Youth Corrections Act.
+In one such circumstance-where an offender sentenced under the Youth Corrections Act is subsequently sentenced on another federal conviction to a consecutive term as an adult-the judge imposing the subsequent sentence should indicate whether the Bureau of Prisons is to continue to handle the offender in accordance with the Youth Corrections Act.
 Ralston v.
 Robinson, 454 U.S. 201, 217-19 (1981).
 Bureau of Prisons regulations deal in some detail with a number of other possible combinations.
-47 Fed.
-Reg.
-31,248 (1982) (to be codified at 28 C.F.R. § 524.21).
+28 C.F.R. § 524.21 (1984).

 Determining the Date of Release from Incarceration.
-The maximum period of incarceration is four years under 18 U.S.C. § 5010(b), and two years less than the term imposed under 18 U.S.C. § 5010(c).
+The maximum period of incarceration was four years under 18 U.S.C. § 5010(b) and two years less than the term imposed under 18 U.S.C. § 5010(c).
 See 18 U.S.C. § 5017(c), (d).
-If the offender is sentenced by a United States magistrate, it is three months less than the term imposed.
+For an offender sentenced by a United States magistrate, it was three months less than the term imposed.
 18 U.S.C. § 3401(g)(2).
-As was noted above, the Glenn decision leaves some ambiguity about the maximum period of incarceration if a judge renders a Youth Corrections Act sentence on a conviction for a felony that carries a maximum penalty of less than six years.